 - i) The Bank has obtained CBO approval vide its letter dated December 11, 2006 to use the ratings of Moody's, Standard & Poor (S&P) or Fitch for risk weighting claims on sovereigns and banks.
 However, as mentioned earlier, the Bank has obtained CBO approval to treat all corporate exposures as unrated and assign 100% risk weight on all of them.
-Similar convention has been applied for Maisarah as well. - ii) The Bank is adopting the simplified approach for collateral recognition under the standardized approach, where 0% risk weight is assigned for the exposures covered by cash collateral.
-The total exposure covered by cash collateral, which attracts 0% risk weight is RO 122.069 million All other credit exposures of Corporate and Retail are assigned 100% risk weight (except mortgage loans, where valuation of the mortgaged house property is not older than 3 years, are assigned 35% risk weight). - iii) The Bank also conducts stress tests on portfolio basis at regular intervals to assess the impact of credit risk on its profitability and capital adequacy.
-The same is placed before the Risk Management Committee of Board of Directors.
+Similar convention has been applied for Maisarah as well. - ii) The Bank is adopting the simplified approach for collateral recognition under the standardized approach, where O% risk weight is assigned for the exposures covered by cash collateral.
+The total exposure covered by cash collateral, which attracts 0% risk weight is RO 155.987 million All other credit exposures of Corporate and Retail are assigned 100% risk weight (except mortgage loans, where valuation of the mortgaged house property is not older than 3 years, are assigned 35% risk weight).